-The discount rate used in the 2017 and 2016 actuarial valuation to measure the total pension liability was 7.00% and 7.25%, respectively.
-The projection of cash flows used to determine the discount rate assumed contributions would be made at the current actuarially determined contribution rate.
+The discount rate used in the 2018 and 2017 actuarial valuation to measure the total pension liability was 7.00%.
+The projection of cash flows used to determine the discount rate assumed Plan member contributions would be made at the current actuarially determined contribution rate and employer contributions would be made at rates equal to the difference between actuarially determined contribution rates and member rates.
 Based on these assumptions, the pension plan's fiduciary net position restricted for pension was projected to be available to make all projected future benefit payments of current active and inactive plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.